 - The Recruiter’s Handbook provides comprehensive, step-by-step guidelines through the complete recruiting process.
-Written by HR Bartender’s Sharlyn Lauby, SHRM-SCP, with insights, tips, and tools from dozens of HR, recruiting, and business experts, the Handbook delivers a proven roadmap to not only help shorten learning curves and avoid legal pitfalls but build trust in new hire relationships.
+HR Bartender Sharlyn Lauby, SHRM-SCP, writes the Handbook; with insights, tips, and tools from dozens of HR, recruiting, and business experts, the Handbook delivers a proven roadmap to help shorten learning curves, avoid legal pitfalls and build trust in new hire relationships.

-- Along the way, it shows how to drive cultural change by offering guidelines for veteran, disabled, or ex-offender recruiting efforts, how to build strong apprenticeship, mentoring, or internship programs, how to effectively conduct assessments, reference checks, and background checks, and much more.
+- It shows how to drive cultural change by offering guidelines for veteran, disabled, or ex-offender recruiting efforts, building robust apprenticeship, mentoring, or internship programs, effectively conducting assessments, reference checks, background checks, and much more.